dposse/smashalytics/README.md

    - [ ] automate tournamentData.csv and bracketData.csv being updated by scraper.js and bracketScraper.js
    - [ ] use massey method to rank players / make predictions
    - [ ] ML predictions based on match history?
+   - [ ] map each winner to unique color - currently there are overlaps

    visualization ideas
     player circle/icon/something, bigger the more wins they have